SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/logs/README.md

         Section1bSumoLogicKinesisLogsURL: "Required when collecting AWS Cloudwatch Logs using Kinesis firehose.
                                            Provide HTTP Source Address from AWS Kinesis Firehose for Logs source created on your Sumo Logic account."

-        Section2aCollectMetrics: "Collect AWS CloudWatch Metrics using Kinesis Firehose."
-                               1. Yes - Install all AWS resources to collect AWS Cloudwatch Metrics using kinesis Firehose.
-                               2. No - Skips the collection of AWS Cloudwatch Metrics.
-        Section2bSumoLogicKinesisMetricsURL: "Required when collecting AWS Cloudwatch Metrics using Kinesis firehose.
-                                              Provide HTTP Source Address from AWS Kinesis Firehose for Metrics source created on your Sumo Logic account."

-        Section3aCreateS3Bucket: "Create AWS S3 Bucket"
+        Section2aCreateS3Bucket: "Create AWS S3 Bucket"
                                1. Yes - Create a new AWS S3 Bucket to store failed data.
                                2. No - Use an existing AWS S3 Bucket to store failed data.
-        Section3bFailedDataS3Bucket: "Provide a unique name of AWS S3 bucket where you would like to store Failed logs.
+        Section2bFailedDataS3Bucket: "Provide a unique name of AWS S3 bucket where you would like to store Failed logs.
                                       For Logs, prefix is SumoLogic-Kinesis-Failed-Logs.
 For Metrics, prefix is SumoLogic-Kinesis-Failed-Metrics"

     6. Click Deploy.